alihasnainsamo17/CodeAlpha_FAQChatbot/README.md

-Updated README to describe admin endpoints and persistent storage.
+Updated README to describe admin endpoints and vpersistent storage.